 My first book from Linden Publishing called The Complete Manual of Wood Bending covers steam bending, bent lamination and curved milling encompassing much of what I've learned the hard way about working with curves for almost 30 years.
 It's been in print since 2002 and much to my delight (and that of my publisher) it's still in print and selling briskly.
 (See Bookstore Page).

 My second for Taunton Press titled Treasure Chests; The Legacy of Extraordinary Boxes was published in 2001.
 The softcover version is still in print, I'm happy to say.
 I bought the last copies of the hardbound edition.
 I have a few for sale on the bookstore page.

 In 2004 my third book was published, also by Taunton Press titled The Workbench; A Complete Guide to Creating Your Perfect Bench.
-The book is doing very well indeed several years out.
+The book is doing very well indeed ten years out.
 One of the workbenches I built for the workbench book appears on the cover of Fine Woodworking's Tools and Shops issue 2003.